latest

 Five years ago today, in 2015, when I was illegally fired from Politico, there were more Black men on my legal defense team (three) than working in Politico‘s entire 250-person newsroom.

-As an autistic child attending the last school in Pennsylvania that was still under federal integration, Woodland Hills, this didn’t surprise me: Black role models and teachers had always played a vital role in overcoming the adversity and bullying that many disabled children like me faced.
+As an autistic child, who attended the last school in Pennsylvania that was still under federal integration, Woodland Hills, this didn’t surprise me: Black role models and teachers had always played a vital role in overcoming the adversity and bullying that many disabled children like me faced.

 It shouldn’t surprise anyone that a newsroom that was 93% white without a single Black editor would be a place where management would break disability law.
 Newsrooms that don’t promote racial diversity certainly don’t encourage neurodiversity when it comes to autism.